powzx/arena50/README.md

 A hurtbox is instantiated with the offsets along the X and Y axes from the origin (top-left corner) of the character sprite, and the offsets to the width and height of the character sprite.
 A hitbox is also instantiated with the relevant offsets, however two different offset values (`offsetXLeft` and `offsetXRight`) along the X axis are needed for the attacks in the left and right directions.

+In `Enemy:render()` and `Player:render()` methods, there are code snippets that developers can uncomment on to activate the debug mode, which will render the hitbox and hurtbox of the main character and enemies.
+This will allow easier debugging of the collision detection algorithm.

 ### Data-driven Programming

 Arena 50 also makes use of data-driven programming with the following data files: